mendix/docs/content/en/docs/appstore/modules/genai/conversational-ui.md

 #### 4.3.4 Other Operations {#other-operations}

-The following operations can be used to increase the chat experience for your users:
+The following operation can be used to increase the chat experience for users:
-* `SuggestedUserPrompt_Create` creates a [SuggestedUserPrompt](#suggested-user-prompt) that can start a predefined chat in the interface when clicked.
 * `AdvancedSettings_GetAndUpdate` can be used after the chat context was created to set the boundaries and default value for advanced settings in the UI (see [Configuration Snippets](#snippet-configuration)).